Where the Money Goes

 $100,000 Collin Nemet Memorial Grant

-We were able to award this funding to Dr. Miriam Fouladi at Nationwide Children's Hospital and her esteemed team of researchers.
+We were able to award this funding to Dr. Maryam Fouladi at Nationwide Children's Hospital and her esteemed team of researchers.
 Their CONNECT program takes a bold perspective on how to advance the identification of effective therapies for the most malignant tumors in pediatrics.

 Melana Matson Grant